Kit Ordering Integration Guide¶

 Required Fields:

-project_id: The UUID of the Gencove project to assign this sample torecipient_address_name: Full name of the kit recipientrecipient_address_line1: Street addressrecipient_address_city: City namerecipient_address_postal_code: Postal/ZIP coderecipient_address_country_code: Two-letter ISO country code (e.g., "US", "GB", "CA")recipient_email: Email address for shipping notificationsrecipient_phone: Phone number (international format recommended)
+project_id: The UUID of the Gencove project to assign this sample torecipient_address_name: Full name of the kit recipientrecipient_address_line1: Street addressrecipient_address_city: City namerecipient_address_state_region: State or regionrecipient_address_postal_code: Postal/ZIP coderecipient_address_country_code: Two-letter ISO country code (e.g., "US", "GB", "CA")recipient_email: Email address for shipping notificationsrecipient_phone: Phone number (international format recommended)

 Optional Fields:

-recipient_address_state_region: State or region (recommended for US addresses)recipient_instructions: Special delivery instructionsmetadata: Custom key-value pairs to store with the sample (useful for linking back to your system)
+recipient_address_line2: Additional address information (apartment, suite, etc.)recipient_address_line3: Additional address informationrecipient_instructions: Special delivery instructionsmetadata: Custom key-value pairs to store with the sample (useful for linking back to your system)test_mode: Boolean flag for development testing (see Test Mode below)

 Response: